drinkingChai/mod-bank/README.md

   store.setData('bankName', newData)
 })
 ```
-Please find the examples in the repo
+Please find the examples in the repo in `public/js`